jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 *  options (may or may not be required)
 *  arguments (may or may not be required)

-  All shell commands have a common structure in Linux.
-Let's take this command for instnace:
+Let's take this command for instance:
 ```bash
 ls -la /etc
 ```